Nicolas-ggd/go-notification/README.md

 This illustration shows Notification list before and after sorting according to priority types:
 <img width="971" alt="Screenshot 2024-07-15 at 12 27 46" src="https://github.com/user-attachments/assets/ecc4947b-9b78-4e07-91b5-2273090a8a16">

+- Notification whose type is error is evaluated with priority 1
+- Notification of warning type is evaluated with priority 2
+- Notification of info type is evaluated with priority 3

+**Note**: that ordering and sending notifications by priority only works when you send multiple notifications in the application at the same time.

 ## Example Client
 Here's a simple example of a client connecting to the WebSocket server and handling messages:

+**NOTE**: Client side isn't stable yet, application is during the development
 ```javascript
 const socket = new WebSocket('ws://localhost:8080/ws');